jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-040.md

 ### 42. How it is broken into various parts.

-With many such cracks in body E, continuously expanding, its parts eventually adhered so little to each other that it could no longer be sustained in the arch-like form between F and B.
+With many such cracks in body `E`, continuously expanding, its parts eventually adhered so little to each other that it could no longer be sustained in the arch-like form between `F` and `B`.

-Consequently, it broke entirely, falling onto the surface of body C due to its gravity.
-Since this surface was not wide enough to accommodate all its fragments adjacent to each other and maintaining their previous positions, some of them had to incline towards one side and lean on each other.
+Consequently, it broke entirely, falling onto the surface of body `C` due to its gravity.

+This surface was not wide enough to accommodate all its fragments adjacent to each other.
+Maintaining their previous positions, this is why some of them had to incline towards one side and lean on each other.

-Specifically, if, in that part of body E represented by this figure, significant cracks were arranged in positions 1, 2, 3, 4, 5, 6, 7, so that the two fragments 2 3 and 6 7 started to fall slightly before the others; the ends of the other four fragments, 2, 3, 5, and 6, before the opposite 1, 4, and u.
+- Specifically, if, in that part of body `E` significant cracks were arranged in positions `1, 2, 3, 4, 5, 6, 7`, so that the two fragments `2 3` and `6 7` started to fall slightly before the others.

+The ends of the other four fragments, `2, 3, 5`, and `6`, before the opposite `1, 4`, and `u`.

 Likewise, the end 5 of fragment 4 5 fell somewhat earlier than the end u of fragment u: it is certain that they must already be arranged in this way above the surface of body C, just as depicted here.
 In other words, fragments 2 3 and 6 7 are closely connected to body C, while the other four are reclined to the side, leaning on each other, and so on.